dat320-2019/course-info/lab-submission.md

     $ git push labs
     ```

-16. Autograder will now build and run a test suite on the code you submitted.
+9. Autograder will now build and run a test suite on the code you submitted.
-    You can check the output by going the [Autograder web
+    You can check the output by going to the [Autograder web
     interface](http://ag.itest.run/).
 The results (build log) should be
     available under "Individual - lab1".
 Note that the results shows output
     for all the tests in current lab assignment.
 You will want to focus on the
     output for the specific test results related to the task you're working on.

-17. Repeat step 15 for the three sets of answers.
+10. Repeat step 8 for the three sets of answers.

-18. If some of the autograder tests fail, you may make changes to your code/answers.
+11. If some of the autograder tests fail, you may make changes to your code/answers.

-19. Push your changes using `git push labs`.
+12. Push your changes using `git push labs`.
 You should be able to view your
     results in the Autograder web interface as described earlier.

 ## Lab Approval